ahnngo/CSC410GA3/README.md

-# CSC410GA1
+# CSC410GA3
-The repo for the second  GA assignment
+The repo for the third GA assignment